getfem/getfem/doc/sphinx/source/userdoc/model_elastoplasticity.rst

 Perfect elasto-plasticity problem
 +++++++++++++++++++++++++++++++++

-Contrary to the elastic phenomenon, the plasticity of a material is characterised by the onset of permanent deformations whithin the solid, resulted from the action of the constraints to which it is subjected.
+Contrary to the elastic phenomenon, the plasticity of a material is characterised by the onset of permanent deformations within the solid, resulted from the action of the constraints to which it is subjected.

 Generally, these deformations appear beyond a certain stress threshold, noted :math:`s`.
 In fact, under this threshold the behavior of the material is linear and reversible, which means elastic.
 On the contrary, when :math:`\sigma` > s, permanent deformations appear and the behavior is not linear at all.